wilsonmar/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

    * Supported in the Databricks cloud

 Keras (at <a target="_blank" href="https://keras.io">https://keras.io</a>)
-is a <strong>model-level</strong> modular library, providing high-level building blocks for developing deep learning models.
+is not a library of its own but is a high-level API to simplify the complexity of deep learning frameworks by running on top of other deep learning APIs (TensorFlow, Theano and CNTK).

    * Keras runs on both CPU and GPU through backend engines Google's TensorFlow